-House GOP Leader Says Ukraine Expert 'Is Wrong' About Trump Call
+House GOP Leader Defends Trump, Says Expert 'Is Wrong' That Ukraine Call Was Improper

-The testimony of an Army lieutenant colonel who listened in on the phone call between President Trump and the president of Ukraine last July is "wrong, " according to the top House Republican.
+The prepared testimony of an Army lieutenant colonel who listened in on the phone call between President Trump and the president of Ukraine last July is "wrong, " according to the top House Republican.

 "Nothing in that phone call is impeachable," Rep. Kevin McCarthy, R-Calif., said.
 McCarthy said he did not question Lt.
-Col. Andrew Vindman's service, but "people have different philosophical beliefs."
+Col. Andrew Vindman's service, but said, "People have different philosophical beliefs."

-In his prepared testimony, Vindman stated that he "did not think it was proper to demand that a foreign government investigate a U.S. citizen, and I was worried about the implications for the U.S. government's support of Ukraine."
+In his opening statement, Vindman stated that he "did not think it was proper to demand that a foreign government investigate a U.S. citizen, and I was worried about the implications for the U.S. government's support of Ukraine."

 In the call, Trump asked Ukrainian President Volodymyr Zelenskiy to investigate former Vice President Joe Biden and his son Hunter's dealings in Ukraine.